dbsnapper/dbsnapper/docs/cmd/dbsnapper_targets.md

 Use to list all targets

 ```
-dbsnapper targets
+dbsnapper targets [flags]
 ```

 ### Options

 ```
+      --destdb string   Destination Database URL Override - Will Overwrite any existing destination database!!!
+      --noui            Disable the Terminal UI
+  -o, --original        Use the original snapshot instead of the sanitized version.
   -u, --update          Update the db info for all targets (default true)
 ```